-- Time to decode instructions fetched from the target - Wasted decode bandwidth due to branches or branch target in the middle of cache lines into sequences of μ ops called traces.
+- time to decode instructions fetched from the target - wasted decode bandwidth due to branches or branch target in the middle of cache lines

+The operation of the pipeline's trace cache addresses these issues.
+Instructions are constantly being fetched and decoded by the translation engine (part of the fetch/decode logic) and built into sequences of $\mu$ ops called traces.
 At any time, multiple traces (representing prefetched branches) are being stored in the trace cache.
 The trace cache is searched for the instruction that follows the active branch.
 If the instruction also appears as the first instruction in a pre-fetched branch, the fetch and decode of instructions from the memory hierarchy ceases and the pre-fetched branch becomes the new source of instructions (see Figure 2-2).